-Long-Term Borrowings, Equity Issuances and Other Financing Instruments - Xcel Energy may issue equity through its at-the-market program or other offerings.
+Long-Term Borrowings, Equity Issuances and Other Financing Instruments - Xcel Energy may issue equity through its ATM program or other offerings.
 Financing plans are subject to change, depending on capital expenditures, regulatory outcomes, internal cash generation, market conditions, changes in tax policies and other factors.